"Who are you?" said the Caterpillar.

-Tanya lives in Southern California with her husband and two cats.
+Tanya lives in Southern California with her husband and a black cat.
 She’s allergic to garlic, doesn’t do well with extended exposure to direct sunlight, and is totally not a vampire.

 Currently working on the creator-owned contemporary fantasy comic series Havenhurst.